 To discover its unique character and beauty, one must leave the center of town and explore some of the “quartier” of which there are more than 100.

 Its natural harbor was the main attraction for the first peoples who settled there, who saw an opportunity to connect the Mediterranean to Europe.
-And it was this same port, which was located in a depression sheltered by hills by the estuary of the Rhône River, which largely determined the character of Marseilles.
+And it was this same port, which was located in a depression sheltered by hills by the estuary of the Rhône River, which largely determined the character of Marseille.

 The most consistent feature of Marseille is its willingness to embrace change.
 This openness to new ideas is reflected in the city's architecture, with its Greek and Roman origins, medieval religious buildings, 16th-century fortifications, beautiful 17th and 18th-century buildings, prestigious 19th-century buildings, and the great architectural XXI century.
 In this trip through Marseille, we will unravel the essentials of this absolutely fascinating city.